Death Wish (film series): Death Wish 3 (1985)

 After killing criminals in Los Angeles, Paul Kersey returns to New York City to visit his friend, Charley, who lives in one of the worst parts of New York City.
-But when Paul arrives at Charley's apartment, he finds Charley dying after a vicious beating by a gang led by Manny Fraker, and the police enter the apartment and find Paul standing over Charley's body.
-Paul is arrested for the murder, but police chief Richard S. Shriker offers a deal: Paul can kill all the criminals he wants if he keeps the cops informed about the death count.
+When Paul arrives at Charley's apartment, he finds Charley dying after a vicious beating by a gang led by Manny Fraker.
+The police enter the apartment and find Paul standing over Charley's body.

+Paul is arrested for the murder, but police chief Richard S. Shriker offers a deal: Paul can kill all the criminals he wants, if he keeps the cops informed about the death count.
 Though Kersey says that he stopped his mugger slayings, Shriker releases Paul to go after Fraker.
 Paul moves into Charley's apartment in a decaying building in the middle of a bombed out gang war zone.

 Death Wish 4: The Crackdown (1987)

 Kersey had largely retired from slaying muggers shortly after Death Wish 3.
 In Death Wish 4: The Crackdown, Detective Phil Nozaki mentions mugger shootings downtown two years previous to the events of Death Wish 4, to which Detective Sid Reiner responds by saying that "the vigilante retired years ago".
-In any event, Kersey kept regular residence in Los Angeles, regardless of his breaking off his mugger slayings.
+Kersey kept regular residence in Los Angeles, regardless of his breaking off his mugger slayings.
 Paul Kersey is back in Los Angeles, and is dating reporter, Karen Sheldon, who has a teenage daughter named Erica.
 While Erica is at an arcade with her boyfriend, Randy, she dies of a crack cocaine overdose, setting the scene for a departure from the series' focus on sexual assault by instead putting drug abuse as a center stage.
 Later, Randy goes back to the arcade with Kersey following him.

 Randy confronts Jo-Jo Ross, the dealer that Erica got the crack from.
-Randy tells JoJo that he is going to the police, but Jo-Jo kills him to keep him quiet.
+Randy tells Jo-Jo that he is going to the police, but Jo-Jo kills him to keep him quiet.
 Kersey shows up and shoots Jo-Jo with a .380 Walther PPK pistol, and watches him land on the electrical roof of the bumper-car ride, where he is electrocuted.
 Next, Paul gets a note and a phone call from a publisher named Nathan White, who tells him that he knows about the death of Jo-Jo.
-Nathan explains to Kersey that his daughter had died of an overdose, so he wants to hire Kersey to wipe out the drug trade in L.A. -- and in particular to target Ed Zacharias and The Romero Brothers Jack and Tony, rival drug kingpins who are the city's two main drug suppliers.
+Nathan explains to Kersey that his daughter had died of an overdose, so he wants to hire Kersey to wipe out the drug trade in L.A. – and in particular to target Ed Zacharias and The Romero Brothers Jack and Tony, rival drug kingpins who are the city's two main drug suppliers.